 It is said to be undoubtedly confusing to choosing a kayak especially when you’re new to this sport.
 Kayaking — is done by a sitting position of the paddler and the number of blades on the paddle.
-Some still unable to have a complete knowledge when selecting a kayak.
+It is best to learn and to have a complete knowledge when selecting a kayak.

 In this article, we’ll review and help you make an informed decision to the different guidelines a beginner must have.

-Each has its unique and different features, various of types available along with their advantages and disadvantages.
+Each has its unique and different features, various types are available along with their advantages and disadvantages.

 There are several factors that must be consider: